Lainitha/Snake_Game/README.md

    ```

 2. **Set Up Your Environment**
-   - Load the project in PlatformIO or Arduino IDE.
+   - Load the project in PlatformIO or Wokwi online platform.
    - Connect your ILI9341 display and joystick module.

 3. **Run the Game**